tumbleweed-cdc/.github/profile/README.md

 <br>

-1. Clone this git repository to your server by running the following command in your command line:
+1. Clone the tumbleweed repository to your server by running the following command in your command line:

 ```
 git clone https://github.com/tumbleweed-cdc/tumbleweed